 Meanwhile, the Android shortcut can be used to turn the full screen magnifier on and off.

 We recommend downloading Nova Launcher from the Play Store.
-While looking like a home screen, the app allows you to make certain changes your default can’t accommodate.
+While looking like a home screen, the app allows you to make certain changes that your default settings can’t accommodate.

 Using another font away from the default may be a little bit more hit and miss.
 Not all phones come with the option of choosing from a selection.
 If this is the case, then an exploration of the Play Store is in order.